Does Indexing Comments Help Your SEO?

 If you don’t have comments enabled on your blog yet, it’s time for you to add them!
 Fortunately, you have a lot of options at your fingertips for getting SEO-friendly comments to your blog posts.

 Your first option is to enable comments through the native content management system (CMS) that you use for your blog.
 WordPress, Wix, and most other blog providers all have built-in comment systems that allow your readers to talk about your blog posts.
+You can also further manage those comments with plugins.

 These are typically the best comment systems to use since you can manage them in the same space where you update your actual blog.
 There aren’t any plugins or add-ons required — you just click a button to enable comments and enjoy the results.